-Discontinued operations in the second quarter and first six months of fiscal 2023 related to net income (losses) from the Non-Arriver businesses.
-Information regarding the Non-Arriver businesses is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 8.
-Acquisitions."
+Discontinued operations in the third quarter and first nine months of fiscal 2023 primarily related to a \$183 million gain (net of income tax expense) recognized upon the sale of the Active Safety business, partially offset by net losses from the Non-Arriver businesses.
+Information regarding the Non-Arriver businesses, including the Active Safety business, is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 8.
+Acquisitions and Divestitures."